Privately Estimating Black-Box Statistics: Discussion

 \subsection{Interpretation}

 By varying the parameter $m$ (with $n \ge m \ge t \approx \Theta(\frac1\varepsilon\log(1/\delta))$) our result interpolates between sample-and-aggregate \cite{NRS07} and more recent results \cite{FangDY22,LRSS25}.
 While we believe that the entire tradeoff curve is interesting, we point out a few illustrative values along the curve in Table \ref{tab:tradeoff} to aid understanding.
+We also plot some numerical values of the upper and lower bounds in Figure \ref{fig:upperlowerbounds}.

+Figure \ref{fig:upperlowerbounds} shows that the number of evaluations $k=C(n,m,t)$ can become extremely large.
+In particular, the practical parameter regime is where $m$ is close to $n$.

 Perhaps the most practically relevant instantiations of our result are given in Lines 2 and 3 of Table \ref{tab:tradeoff}.
 Compared to Line 1, these show that we can increase the subset size by a constant factor while only suffering a polynomial blowup in the number of evaluations.
 In particular, we can roughly double the amount of data available in each evaluation at the expense of only a quadratic blowup in the number of evaluations.